Moises2121/moises2121.github.io/SoftwareEngineering.md

 }
 ```
 <h3><u>Fixing the ViewModel layer</u></h3>
 <p>I did not have a viewmodel layer on my first release, therefore all states of current weight and goal weights resided within the Activity modules, and if the screen was rotated the information got cleared.
-By adding a DashboardViewModel module, the state is held regardless of screen rotation with LiveData.</p>
+By adding a <code class="language-plaintext highlighter-rouge">DashboardViewModel</code> module, the state is held regardless of screen rotation with <code class="language-plaintext highlighter-rouge">LiveData</code></p>

 ```kotlin
 class DashboardViewModel(private val repo: WeightRepository) : ViewModel() {